Why Does My Internet Keep Going Out? How to Troubleshoot Home Internet Issues

 Find out why your internet goes out and what you can do to fix it.

-- Oftentimes, you can fix internet outages on your own with a few simple steps.
+• Oftentimes, you can fix internet outages on your own with a few simple steps.

-- Assessing your equipment and its placement, checking your internet speeds, and changing device settings can all help get you back online.
+• Assessing your equipment and its placement, checking your internet speeds, and changing device settings can all help get you back online.

 Whether you’re in the middle of an online game, taking an important Zoom call, or working on a research paper, the internet always seems to go out at the most inopportune times.
 Luckily, you can diagnose and fix many internet problems without sitting on hold with your internet service provider for what feels like hours.
-Some of the most common reasons for internet outages include:
+In this guide, we’ll cover why these issues occur and how to fix them, along with some additional tips when all else fails.

 Your Speed or Equipment Isn’t Cutting It

 If your internet is constantly lagging or buffering, it could be because you simply lack the speed to handle your online activities.
 Some things require a lot more speed and bandwidth than others.
 For instance, online gaming and streaming services take up a lot of bandwidth, while browsing the web and checking email use a lot less.
-If you live in a large household with multiple TVs, laptops, phones, and other devices connected to the internet, you’ll also need substantial speed.
+If you live in a large household with multiple TVs, laptops, phones and other devices connected to the internet, you’ll also need substantial speed.

 Or you could have enough speed and your equipment is the culprit.
 Every router has a limit to how much speed it can support, which varies from one router to the next.
 One of my relatives has an internet plan that offers speeds up to 300 Mbps, but their router was designed to handle speeds up to 200 Mbps only.
 That means they never experienced speeds faster than 200 Mbps and they were missing out on the other 100 Mbps that they paid for (which I explained; they have since upgraded their router).